Gigabyte Motherboard Beep Codes

 When you hear this beep, your computer has detected a problem with your RAM and is trying to alert you to it.

-If you are hearing this beep, the first thing you should do is check your RAM for any signs of damage.
+If you are hearing this beep, you should first check your RAM for any signs of damage.
 You will need to replace your RAM if you see any physical damage.
 If you do not see any physical damage, you may be able to solve the problem by reseating your RAM or updating your BIOS.

 If you are still having trouble, you may need to take your computer to a qualified computer technician to help you solve it before it causes another problem.